HighPlainsCoder/HighPlainsCoder/README.md

 ### Hi there 👋

+I am Craig Ewert, a programmer from Erie, CO (near Denver and Boulder).

 <!--
 **HighPlainsCoder/HighPlainsCoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.